Mahfud MD: University

 Mahfud was selected to continue his education to the Religious Teacher Education (PHIN), a leading vocational school belonging to the Ministry of Religion in Yogyakarta.
 In 1978, Mahfud graduated from PHIN.
 He then continued his education at the Faculty of Law, the Islamic University of Indonesia (UII).
 At the same time, he also studied Arabic Literature at the University of Gadjah Mada (UGM).
 At the Faculty of Law of the university, Mahfud majored in Constitutional Law.
 In fact, at the time his father had retire.
 To finance himself, Mahfud actively write in public newspapers such as the Kedaulatan Rakyat in order to get an honorarium.
 Mahfud won the UII Chancellor's scholarship, the Dharma Siswa Madura Foundation scholarship, and the Supersemar Foundation scholarship.

 He graduated from the UII in 1983, becoming a lecturer.
 He later continued his postgraduate studies in political science, and graduating in 1989.
-He also graduated from UGM in 1993 with a law degree.
+He also graduated from Faculty of Law at UGM in 1993 with a law degree.
 His dissertation describes the causal relationship between political configuration and legal products in various periods, namely the period of Liberal Democracy, Guided Democracy, and the New Order.